Question:

 Yasmin,

-However, most others have responded they don’t really see how a machine can synthesize the context of a case, the images, and all the patient-related factors to arrive at a final impression that tailors itself directly to a patient.
+However, most others have responded they don’t see how a machine can synthesize the context of a case, the images, and all the patient-related factors to arrive at a final impression that tailors itself directly to a patient.
 Let me give you an example in the next paragraph.

 Then, legal barriers prevent easy entry into the independent practice of radiology.
 Are large companies going to take responsibility if the machines make mistakes?
 Billions of dollars of losses are potentially at stake.

 Long story short.
 Some fears of the unknown consequences of artificial intelligence exist.
-Overwhelmingly, however, I believe most resident fears of artificial intelligence encroaching upon the radiologist’s work are less than the expected barriers to independent widespread implementation without supervision by a radiologist.
+Overwhelmingly, however, I believe most resident concerns of artificial intelligence encroaching upon the radiologist’s work are less than the expected barriers to independent widespread implementation without supervision by a radiologist.

-Hope that helps,
+I hope that helps,

 Barry Julius, MD